Store Mapping

 }

-If you have a Store with a nullable state, you can use mapNull to derive a non-nullable Store from it, that transparently translates a null-value from its parent Store to the given default-value and vice versa.
+If you have a Store with a nullable state, you can use mapNull to derive a non-nullable Store from it which transparently translates a null-value from its parent Store to the given default-value and vice versa.

 render {